ViktorSmkv00/Animal-Shelter/README.md

 # Animal Shelter

 A management system for an animal shelter built using Spring Boot, allowing users to create, retrieve, update and delete animals.
-Features include RESTful APIs, Tomcat hosting, and integration with Postman for testing CRUD operations.